Abdullah736-Qazi/Speech-recognition-model/README.md

 # Speech-recognition-model
-Build a ML model using deep learning model LSTM  during internship from codelabs Speech Emotion Recognition with LSTM
+Build a ML model using deep learning model LSTM  during internship from codealpha Speech Emotion Recognition with LSTM
 This project explores the use of Long Short-Term Memory (LSTM) networks for classifying human emotions from speech audio.